GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-05_projectSoSe26.md

 - In which month is flood risk theoretically highest at your station?
 - Is the rainiest month also the month with the highest water levels?

+---

 ### Bonus — Visualisation

-Create one or two plot that brings your findings to life and summarize your results.
+Create one or two plots that bring your findings to life and summarize your results.